waywardmonkeys/waywardmonkeys.org/content/2014-11-compiling-to-javascript-or-not.rst

-However, when evaluating whether or not to use an alternative language to compile to JavaScript or rather to write directly in JavaScript now, it seems there are a lot of potential downsides.
+However, when evaluating whether or not to use an alternative language to compile to JavaScript or rather to write directly in JavaScript now, it seems there are some potential downsides.

 Keeping up with JavaScript
 --------------------------